Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool validates a package of 2-20 related trade finance documents for cross-document consistency.
-It uses a specific verb and resource, and distinguishes itself from the sibling tool check_document by explicitly stating it should not be used when only one document requires verification.
+The description opens with 'Validates a package of 2-20 related trade finance documents for cross-document consistency,' using a specific verb and resource.
+It explicitly distinguishes itself from the sibling tool check_document by stating 'Do not use as a substitute for check_document when only one document requires verification.'

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.